Rafidr2/Movie_Trivia/README.md

 - [X] **A list of card pairs is created**
 - [X] **Clicking on the card shows the corresponding component of the information pair**
 - [X] **Clicking the next button displays a random new card**
+- [X] - [ ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [X] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

 - [ ] Cards contains images in addition to or in place of text
 - [X] Cards have different visual styles such as color based on their category
   - [X] *visual style implemented*
+- [X] A shuffle button is used to randomize the order of the cards
+- [X] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: